overhangio/tutor/docs/local.rst

     In this setup, the Nginx HTTP port will be exposed to the world.
 Make sure to configure your server firewall to block unwanted connections to your server's `NGINX_HTTP_PORT`.
 Alternatively, you can configure the Nginx container to accept only local connections::

         tutor config save --set NGINX_HTTP_PORT=127.0.0.1:81

+The same solution applies if you would like to enable https in Tutor, but with your own custom certificates instead of Let's Encrypt's.
+In that case, you should keep ``ENABLE_HTTPS=true``, disable Caddy (``RUN_CADDY=false``) and configure your own web proxy on the host (or elsewhere) to serve requests using your own certificates.

 Running multiple Open edX platforms on a single server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~